Best Mini Donut Makers Reviewed In Detail

 What do I want a donut maker for?

 Let’s assume you have a sweet tooth and like to eat donuts.
 Visiting the local coffee shop each day and picking up a donut can become very expensive.
 Just add up how much you spend on a donut if you buy one every day to go with your morning coffee, it could be as much as $250 a year.
 For the price of say five donuts you could buy the ingredients to make donuts for the whole family for a week or more, so everyone can enjoy them, not just you.
-A reliable donut maker will pay for itself within a month or two, and you have the reassurance of knowing exactly what ingredients have been used to make your donut.
+A reliable mini donut maker will pay for itself within a month or two, and you have the reassurance of knowing exactly what ingredients have been used to make your donut.
 By using a donut maker, rather than a store bought fried donut it will be healthier too.
 Homemade donuts have less cholesterol than store bought, and you can also experiment with recipes to find the one that is perfect for your taste buds.

 When you buy from a donut store, you have little idea how long it has been sitting on the shelf, whereas when you make your own at home, you know they are fresh as fresh can be.
-You also have control over the recipe, making sure all the ingredients are of the highest quality and excluding anything you don’t like or may cause an allergic reaction.
+You also have control over the recipe, making sure all the ingredients are of the highest quality and excluding anything you don’t like or that may cause an allergic reaction.

 How do I get the mixture in the cooking cups?

 Most people try spooning the donut mixture into the machine, but you need to be very careful not spilling it all over the heating element and making a mess.
 Users recommend two simple ways of cutting down on mess and making things a whole lot easier.
 You could first try piping the mixture into the cooking cups of the machine.
 With this method, you have more control over the amount of mixture you put in each cup.
 You could also try using an ice cream scoop to ladle up a quantity of the mix, and put it in each cup.
-Both of these have been tried and tested and work a treat.
+Both of these have been tried and tested and work great.

 My donuts are raw in the middle, what did I do wrong?

 There are a couple of reasons why this could be happening.
 The first is that the batter may be too cold and that the heat does not get through to the core of the donut to cook it before the outside is ready.
 We are talking very quick cooking times, so it‘s best to have the dough at around 70F/23C for best results.
 Secondly, the cooking time might be off, and the donut needs more time in the machine.
-As all devices are different, it‘s best to check the manufacturer‘s recommendations, and if still unsuccessful experiment with longer or shorter cooking times.
+As all devices are different, it‘s best to check the manufacturer‘s recommendations, and if still unsuccessful, experiment with longer or shorter cooking times.

 The inside of my donut ring cracks, where am I going wrong?